 A Legacy of Success

 Children who attend Guardian Catholic School typically face steep challenges—with the majority hailing from single-family households and/or economically depressed households.
 With encouragement and loving discipline, each student is met where they are and patiently guided to achieve their best.
-Prepared with critical thinking skills, confidence and a lifelong love of learning, more than 90 percent of our alumni graduate high school and go onto pursue higher education.
+Prepared with critical thinking skills, confidence and a lifelong love of learning, more than 95% plus of our alumni graduate high school and go onto pursue higher education.

 Guardian Catholic School is justifiably proud of its graduates.
 With a high school graduation rate of more than 90 percent, our school has a legacy of success and our alumni have a lasting impact in our community.
 Below, we share just a few of the inspiring stories from our graduates.

 Charmayne Anderson, Class of 2009

 My name is Charmayne Anderson, I graduated from Holy Rosary in 2009 and I went on to attend Bishop John Snyder.
 While at Bishop Snyder, I was able to achieve great academic success, which ultimately led me to getting a scholarship for college from the Leonard Family Foundation.
 The Guardian Catholic Schools is a major reason I was able to receive this scholarship in the first place.

 After graduating from Bishop Snyder in 2013, I went on to attend Florida State University and am majoring in Biological Sciences on a pre-med course track.
 I had a very enjoyable and successful first year of college during which I was able to accomplish a lot of the goals that I had set for myself.
 In my first semester, I was able to maintain a 4.0 GPA and was put on the President’s List.
 Additionally, I was invited to join both the National Society of Collegiate Scholars and the Phi Eta Sigma Honor Society.